So you’ve decided you want a snake.

-Any wildlife transported across state lines must be in containers that properly list the sender and receiver on the outside of the container with a readily accessible list of contents by species and number and classifying which species are venomous.
+Any wildlife transported across state lines must be in containers that properly list the sender and receiver on the outside of the container with a readily accessible list of contents ,by species and number and classifying which species are venomous.

 If you acquire reptiles unlawfully and take them to different states, it is a violation of federal law.
 At the same time, if you acquire venomous snakes that “you know, or reasonably should have known, were taken, possessed, transported or sold in violation of state law,” you are in violation of the Lacey Act.

-Once you have found a breeder or provider of snakes, and you are not in violation of federal transportation laws, it is time to check out the laws in your state regarding the possession of snakes.
+Once you have found a breeder or provider of snakes, and you are certain you’re not in violation of federal transportation laws, it is time to check out the laws in your state regarding the possession of snakes.

-But, in states like Illinois, Kansas, and Vermont, you can only keep venomous or non-venomous reptiles for educational or display purposes, such as at a zoo.
+But in states like Illinois, Kansas, and Vermont, you can only keep venomous or non-venomous reptiles for educational or display purposes, such as at a zoo.

-What is important is that you are thorough in checking the regulations and requirements not only for your state but for your city and county.
+What is important is that you are thorough in checking the regulations and requirements not only for your state, but for your city and county.
 What might be legal in your state may not be allowed in your county or city.
 And above all, find out what the liability requirements are for keeping snakes of any variety.

 Snake owners can also have a difficult time finding housing.
 Many rental companies don’t want what they deem to be dangerous animals in their units.
 There is a legitimate fear of those animals escaping or hurting other residents nearby.

 Most pet owners can’t afford to pay medical bills and punitive damages should a victim take them to court.
 You should always consider liability insurance coverage for your pet snake as a requirement.

 You will need to buy a supplemental policy that specifically covers your pet.
-Most homeowners or renters’ insurance policies will not cover exotic pets.
+Most homeowner’s or renter’s insurance policies will not cover exotic pets.
 Go through your coverage with your agent and clarify your coverage.
-Then, review the supplemental insurance policies for exotic pets currently on the market.
+Then review the supplemental insurance policies for exotic pets currently on the market.

 Is a venomous snake dangerous?
 Yes, definitely.
 Is a boa constrictor?
 It certainly can be.
 Rat snakes and garter snakes?
 They can bite you, but the most you’ll get is a scratch.